wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

             ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/swagg6.png?raw=true)
         2. Enter your API key (not the API hash) and click "Authorize":
             ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/swagg7.png?raw=true)
-            Please, note the API key on the screen is an example.
+            Please, note that the API key on the screen is an example.
-            You need to use your own API key.
+            You need to use your API key.
         3. Click "Close":
             ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/swagg8.png?raw=true)
-        4. Now you can use private methods of your node.
+        4. Now, you can use the private methods of your node.
             For example, the [`/configInfo`](http://127.0.0.1:6869/api-docs/index.html#/debug/getConfig) method will return configurations of the currently running node.
             ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/swagg9.png?raw=true)